ElenaVorobeva/rsschool-cv/cv.md

 I decided to change the field I’m working in a year ago for I no longer had any interest to develop spoken languages as much as coding ones.

 I completed the Front-End Developer professional training course and now I want to get some real experience.

+## Key skills

+`HTML` `CSS` `JavaScript` `Webpack` `Git` `React` `Figma` `OOP` `BEM` `ES6`

+## My projects

+- [NewsAnalyzer](https://github.com/ElenaVorobeva/Diploma) is website which shows you the news for the last week according to your search word.
+Even though the website is in Russian it’s still possible to search the news in other languages.
+- [Vidly app](https://github.com/ElenaVorobeva/vidly-app) is a movie-list app with pagination and sorting options.
+This is a project I’m working on by myself to study React.

+## Courses

+**Yandex.Praktikum**\
+Having completed the Front-End Developer professional training course from Yandex School of Data Analysis I learned to:

+- create responsive and adaptive design;
+- write reusable code and maintain it;
+- work with API;
+- install and customize webpack;